dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 When an action parameter is annotated with the [[FromForm]](/dotnet/api/microsoft.aspnetcore.mvc.fromformattribute) attribute, the `multipart/form-data` request content type is inferred.

-The default behavior is disabled with the following code in *Startup.ConfigureServices*:
+The default behavior is disabled when the [SuppressConsumesConstraintForFormFileParameters](/dotnet/api/microsoft.aspnetcore.mvc.apibehavioroptions.suppressconsumesconstraintforformfileparameters) property is set to `true`.
+Add the following code in *Startup.ConfigureServices* after `services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);`:

 [!code-csharp[](../web-api/define-controller/samples/WebApiSample.Api/Startup.cs?name=snippet_ConfigureApiBehaviorOptions&highlight=3)]